-The information herein is given to describe certain components and shall not be considered as warranted characteristics.
+The information herein is given to describe certain components and shall not be considered as a guarantee of characteristics.

 Terms of delivery and rights to technical change reserved.

 We hereby disclaim any and all warranties, including but not limited to warranties of non-infringement, regarding circuits, descriptions and charts stated herein.